 MUST revert with UnsupportedAttribute

-if an unsupported attribute key is included.
-MAY revert if the value of an attribute is not a valid encoding for its expected type.
+if an unsupported attribute is included.
+MAY revert if an attribute value is not valid for the key.

 MAY accept call value (native token) to be sent with the message.
 MUST revert if call value is included but it is not a feature supported by the gateway.
 It is unspecified how this value is represented on the destination.

-MAY generate and return a unique non-zero outbox identifier, otherwise returning zero.
-This identifier can be used to track the lifecycle of the message in the outbox in events and for post-processing.
+MAY generate and return a unique non-zero send identifier, otherwise returning zero.
+This identifier can be used to track the lifecycle of the message in the source gateway in events and for post-processing.
+Note that this identifier MAY be different from the receiveId

-event, including the optional outbox identifier that is returned by the function.
+event, including the optional send identifier that is returned by the function.

 This event signals that a would-be sender has requested a message to be sent.